 - Mobile plugin for Confluence Data Center and Server (formerly called Confluence mobile plugin).
 This is required to use the mobile app. - Confluence mobile web plugin.
-This is required to use mobile web. - Disabling the Mobile plugin for Confluence Data Center and Server (formerly known as 'Confluence Mobile Plugin') will also disable all the modules of the Workbox Host Plugin plugin.
-This issue is being tracked at CONFSERVER-40782 Disabling the Confluence Mobile Plugin also disables the Workbox Host Plugin in Confluence
+This is required to use mobile web.

-Seperate Cloud and Server mobile apps
+Seperate Cloud and Data Center mobile apps

-While the functionality of the two mobile apps is very similar, you will need to download the Confluence Data Center and Server mobile app to be able to authenticate with a server site.
-You can't use the Confluence Cloud app with a Confluence Server site or vice versa.
+While the functionality of the two mobile apps is very similar, you will need to download the Confluence Data Center and Server mobile app to be able to authenticate with a Data Center site.
+You can't use the Confluence Cloud app with a Confluence Data Center site or vice versa.